Lab signal

 } from '@/components/ui';

-// Compose the smallest family that fits the route job.
+// Compose the smallest family that fits the page job.

 // Document new state behavior here before shipping it elsewhere.